nick142k/Case-Study-of-Groww/README.md

 ## 📧 Contact

 Have questions or feedback?
-Reach out to us via email at [your-email@example.com](mailto:your-email@example.com) or open an issue in this repository.
+Reach out to us via email at [your-email@example.com](mailto:contact.nikhil.in@gmail.com) or open an issue in this repository.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Explore Groww with us and discover how it's revolutionizing the investment landscape in India.
 Happy exploring! 🌟💼